GWphua/aws-notes/README.md

 - Public subnets have a route to the internet gateway.
 - NAT Gateways (AWS-managed) & NAT Instances allow your instances in your Private subnets to access the internet while remaining private.

-### Network Access Control List

-- Network Access Control List (NACL)
+### Network Access Control List (NACL)

 - First line of defense for [EC2](#elastic-compute-cloud-ec2) instance.
-  - Firewall which controls traffic to and from the subnet.
+- Firewall which controls traffic _to and from the subnet_.
 - Are attached at the Subnet level
 - Supports _ALLOW_ and _DENY_ rules.
   - Has separate inbound and outbound rules.
   - Denies all inbound and outbound traffic by default.
 - Rules only include IP addresses.
 - Stateless
   - Responses to allowed inbound traffic are subject to the rules for outbound traffic and vice versa.

 #### Comparisons with Security Groups